 Claire Harpole, MS

-Bachelor of Science in mathematics education from the University of North Dakota and a Master of Science in Mathematics Education from Nova Southeastern University.
+Claire has a Bachelor of Science in Mathematics Education from the University of North Dakota and a Master of Science in Mathematics Education from Nova Southeastern University.

 Claire has over 15 years of experience tutoring and teaching all levels of mathematics.
 While Claire has primarily taught high school math, she also has experience teaching for Hillsborough Community College, Keiser University, and the University of South Florida – St. Petersburg.